Put these small towns in Texas on your radar for serving good food!

 Taylor (Near Austin), Population 16,300

-If you are still looking for the best food in Texas, check out these Texas barbeque pits off the beaten path.
-While the big cities dominate the barbeque eats, you can still get great BBQ in a small Texas town like Taylor (39 miles from Austin).
+If you are still looking for the best food in Texas, check out these Texas barbecue pits off the beaten path.
+While the big cities dominate the barbecue scene, you can still get great BBQ in a small Texas town like Taylor (39 miles from Austin).

-Thirty-three (33) barbeque pits that made the Texas Monthly list of the best 50 places to eat BBQ in Texas were small towns.
-One of the best out there is Louie Mueller in Taylor, Texas.
-It opened in 1949, run by three generations of Muellers, and located 40 minutes Southeast of Austin, with seven Barbeque restaurants on the list.
-Still, there are a lot of hot spots in small towns everywhere.
+Thirty-three (33) barbecue pits that made the Texas Monthly list of the best 50 places to eat BBQ in Texas were in small towns.
+One of the best is Louie Mueller in Taylor, Texas.
+It opened in 1949, is run by three generations of Muellers, and is located 40 minutes Southeast of Austin.
+Seven Barbecue restaurants are on the list.
+Still, there are a lot of hot spots everywhere in small towns.

 Blue Bonnet Cafe – Marble Falls Hwy 281

-For Pie Happy Hour and the best pie in Texas, be sure to stop by between 3-5 pm on weekdays.
+For Pie Happy Hour and the best pie in Texas, stop by between 3 and 5 pm on weekdays.
 They also serve up a big breakfast for a great price.

-Address: East side on Hwy 281.
+Address: East side of Hwy 281.
 Lines are always long but worth the wait.

 Desi’s Restaurant – Batesville, TX